Dissociative Identity Disorder

 Dissociative Identity Disorder (Multiple Personality Disorder) is not multiple personalities, it is one personality, but often when people think of this disorder, they misunderstand it to be a proliferation of selves.
 No one can have multiple personalities, but everyone does have multiple personality states that make up their one personality, [4 p.7] even those people with Dissociative Identity Disorder.

 "In infancy, behavior is organized as a set of discrete behavioral states, such as states of sleep and waking, eating, elimination, and so on.
-If an infant/toddler is appropriately cared for, then these "behavioral states become linked over time and grouped together in sequences," [4 p.8] until a unitary personality sense emerges that can fluently shift from one task-focused mental state to another, dependent upon need.
+If an infant and toddler are appropriately cared for, then these "behavioral states become linked over time and grouped together in sequences," [4 p.8] until a unitary personality sense emerges that can fluently shift from one task-focused mental state to another, dependent upon need.
 [4 p.59] As a child's brain develops, various personality states come to share a sense of having a common identity, while retaining the ability to easily move from one personality state to another.
-[4 p.89] As Ross and Ness concluded in a landmark 2010 study, "symptom patterns in Dissociative Identity Disorder are typical of the normal human response to severe, chronic childhood trauma and have ecological validity for the human race in general."
+[4 p.89] As Ross and Ness concluded in a landmark 2010 study, "symptom patterns in Dissociative Identity Disorder are typical of the normal human response to severe, chronic childhood trauma, and have ecological validity for the human race in general."

 Abnormal personality development